Georgii Logvynskyi: Biography

-Mr Logvynskyi has graduated from National Academy of Internal Affairs of Ukraine with a degree in law.
-In the post-graduate period at the Academy he worked on a research in the field of "Criminal and legal protection of foreign economic activity in Ukraine."
+Logvynskyi graduated from National Academy of Internal Affairs of Ukraine with a degree in law.
+In his post-graduate period at the academy, he worked on a research in the field of "Criminal and legal protection of foreign economic activity in Ukraine."

 In 2021 he defended his thesis on the topic: "Criminal-legal characteristics of an offence against a defender or representative of the person", and obtained a degree of Doctor of Philosophy in Law.

-Since the beginning of the war in 2022, Honorary Member of the Parliamentary Assembly of the Council of Europe Georgii Logvynskyi, with the support of the Israeli Embassy in Ukraine, with the participation of the National Police of Ukraine and the State Border Guard Service of Ukraine, has launched an evacuation project from the whole territory of Ukraine.
+Since the beginning of the Russian invasion of Ukraine in 2022, Logvynskyi, with the support of the Israeli Embassy in Ukraine, with the participation of the National Police of Ukraine and the State Border Guard Service of Ukraine, has launched an evacuation project from the whole territory of Ukraine.
 During this period, he managed to evacuate more than 16,000 people.
-The creation of innovative "medical buses", which allowed continuous treatment of the seriously injured and saved their lives during the evacuation from the hottest spots in Ukraine, became a special achievement of the project.
+The project created medical buses, which allowed continuous treatment of the seriously injured while evacuating from more dangerous areas in Ukraine.

-Georgii Logvynskyi is actively involved in volunteering, participating in international humanitarian aid programs in Ukraine; he initiated and developed many charitable projects to help the Armed Forces and the civilian population of Ukraine.

-He speaks: Ukrainian, English, Russian, Polish, German and Hebrew.
+Logvynskyi speaks Ukrainian, English, Russian, Polish, German and Hebrew.